• Skip to primary navigation

 composite image with top image showing grilled asparagus on a red serving plate placed on a wood serving tray with a bowl of yellow rice and a tea towel to the side and bottom image showing asparagus in balsamic vinegar in a marinating container and text grilled asparagus

-Posted by Mary Ann on May 7, 2011; Updated on September 16, 2021Filed Under: Grill Recipes, Quick & Easy Recipes, Vegetables
+Posted by Mary Ann; Updated on September 16, 2021Filed Under: Grill Recipes, Quick & Easy Recipes, Summer, Vegetable Sides

 Reader Interactions